Donald Aronow

 Donald Joel Aronow (March 3, 1927 – February 3, 1987) was an American designer, builder, and racer of Formula, Donzi, Magnum Marine, Cary, and Cigarette Racing Team speedboats.
 Aronow built speedboats for the Shah of Iran, Charles Keating, Robert Vesco, Malcolm Forbes, George H. W. Bush, and Lyndon B. Johnson.

 Early life and education

 Aronow was born in the Sheepshead Bay neighborhood of Brooklyn, the son of Russian–Jewish immigrants Herman and Ruth Aronow.
 He had two older sisters, Sylvia and Lillian.
-Aronow graduated as a top athlete from James Madison High School in 1944, worked as a life guard at Coney Island, and enrolled at Brooklyn College.
+Aronow graduated as a top athlete from James Madison High School in 1944, worked as a lifeguard at Coney Island, and enrolled at Brooklyn College.
 In 1945, he joined the United States Merchant Marine and worked overseas until the end of World War II.
 In 1947, he returned to the United States and completed his studies.
 He graduated from Brooklyn College in 1948 with a physical education degree, earning letters in football, wrestling, and track.